jsueling/alpha-tetris/README.md

 # AlphaTetris

-This project implements a Deep Monte Carlo Tree Search agent, inspired by AlphaZero, to learn and play the game of Tetris.
+This project implements a Deep Monte Carlo Tree Search agent, inspired by AlphaZero, that learns to play Tetris.
 The agent uses a residual neural network to guide its search and improve its policy and value estimates over time.

 Two modifications were introduced to augment the tree search policy:
 1. Biasing the search by altering the PUCT formula using a $\beta$-VAE, modified to predict rewards.